 Get Out and Go

 Not to be confused with North Korea, South Korea is a welcoming country that is filled with unique experiences.
-The bustling capital of Seoul is famous for their technological advancements, but tourists will also find plenty of hidden gems.
+The bustling capital of Seoul is famous for its technological advancements, though tourists will also find plenty of hidden gems.
 With skyscrapers, ancient temples, and beautiful parks, you’ll fall in love with South Korea and its friendly people.